Halloween

 The cyclist pointed at the man.
 He pulled the bike into a wheelie and disappeared.
 But the noise went on.
 The man fell to the ground, his hands trying to block the roar that was shattering his eardrums and shredding every coherent thought.

-The man was found the next morning on his front lawn, dried blood covering the sides of his head, his eyes wide open.
+The man was found the next morning on his front lawn, dried blood running from his ears, his eyes wide open.
 His heart had stopped.

 And to this day there are people who say that they hear the roar of a motorcycle in Harold Parker, late at night when all decent folks are in bed... and it's loud.